Run Muskegon

 Picture

-I have been a Member of Run Muskegon 2016, which was the start of my running career.
-One of my favorite parts about being a member of Run Muskegon is the support and encouragement from the group.
-I can honestly say that Run Muskegon played a huge role in becoming a triathlete!
+One of my favorite parts about being a Run Muskegon member is the group's support and encouragement.
+I can say that Run Muskegon played a huge role in becoming an ultra runner and triathlete.
+I have served on the Run Muskegon Board for three years as an at-large.

 Powered by Create your own unique website with customizable templates.